-There is more that we can all do and the winners of these awards today show the way.
+There is more that we can all do and the winners of these awards today show the and traps of court reporting.

-The Local Court of New South Wales has an excellent programme of occasional workshops for junior journalists, showing them how the courts work and introducing them to some of the tricks and traps of court reporting.
 The Homicide Victims Support Group held a media night last year to inform journalists about the impact of the media on the lives of victims - it was wellattended; but, it must be said, largely by those who knew the messages already and who observed them in practice.